Watch That Back: Leading Practitioners on Managing our Spines

 Patients should ideally sleep on their sides or on their backs.
 Mattresses should be firm enough to support the spine but soft enough to not alter regular spinal curves when the body is relaxed.
 Pillows should provide enough support to ensure the head doesn't drop backwards or too much to the side.
 Your head should be in a neutral position so no unnecessary pressure is put on the cervical joints which could lead to muscle spasm and discomfort.

 3. What are the ways to keep your back in shape?

 Chiropractor and Author, Dr. Tim Errington from Total Health Chiropractic, tells us what to watch out for.

 Without any doubt, your most important asset is your health.
 If you don’t believe me, ask anyone who has been touched by a serious health condition, or someone for whom every step is agony.
 In this modern world you live in, all that time spent sitting, slouching over your computer, really is causing lasting damage as deconditioning and postural slump take a hold.
 We see it every day – minor postural changes escalating quickly into major spinal distortions and deformities.
 This is the reason why having a “keep an eye on it” approach, suggested by many doctors, is flawed as it can lead to devastating results.
 Postural problems don’t go away…they worsen!
 If you suspect that you or your loved ones might be developing a postural or spinal problem, please do not ignore it.
 Remember, your body is going to carry you through life, and it’s up to you to ensure that the body you are creating is one that you will enjoy living in.

-4. What’s your favorite stretch for the back and why?
+4. What’s your favourite stretch for the back and why?